pnijem/spark-for-java-devs/README.md

 * Hadoop HDFS 2.2.0

-# Soon to be added - SparkSQL
+# Soon to be added - SparkSQL & Spark Streaming